A cactus with thin light green pads tinted purple with stress coloration, and several-inch long spines

 Glochids are the tiny tufts of spines some cacti have in the place of spines, or around the base of their larger spines.
 If you don't see any spines on a cactus, operate under the assumption it has glochids.
 They easily stick in skin, clothing, plastic bags, styrofoam, anything soft really (including the hose, I have learned).
 You won't think you even got near a cactus and somehow you'll have a patch of forty teeny spines that zap you when brushed.

-Glochids can be near-invisible and spread extremely easily; I have watched glochids waft off of a cactus because I nudged its pot.
+Glochids are basically Satan's glitter.
+They can be near-invisible and spread extremely easily; I have watched glochids waft off of a cactus because I nudged its pot.
 If your shirt brushes against a cactus with glochids you will quickly start finding them stuck in your tender inner arms.
-If you get glochids in clothing you can find them (the hard way) for weeks after.
+Once glochids are in clothing you can find them (the hard way) for weeks after.
 Do NOT, I repeat do NOT try to remove spines by running the clothing through the washing machine, or they can get redistributed throughout your laundry.

-Pro-tip: if you order a cactus with glochids in the mail, treat the package like it is filled with satan's glitter and loose fiberglass.
+Pro-tip: if you order a cactus with a lot of glochids in the mail, treat the package as if it is filled with loose fiberglass.
 You do not want to be dropping and wafting loose glochids all around your house!

 Maintain situational awareness